 Degrees of freedom in regression is a bit more complicated, and I’ll keep it on the simple side.
 Think back to the general formula for DF, N – P. In a regression model, each term is an estimated parameter that uses one degree of freedom.
 In the regression output below, you can see how each term requires a DF.
 There are 28 observations and the two independent variables use a total of two DF.
-The remaining 26 degrees of freedom are displayed in Error.
+The output displays the remaining 26 degrees of freedom in Error.

 The error degrees of freedom are the independent pieces of information that are available for estimating your coefficients.
-For precise coefficient estimates and powerful hypothesis tests in regression, you must have many error degrees of freedom.
-This equates to having many observations for each model term.
+For precise coefficient estimates and powerful hypothesis tests in regression, you must have many error degrees of freedom, which equates to having many observations for each model term.